protolambda/zcli/README.md

   meta        Print meta information of a BeaconState
       committees  Print beacon committees for the given state.
 For prev, current and next epoch. proposers   Print beacon proposer indices for the given state.
-For prev, current and next epoch.
+For current and next epoch.

   keys        Generate and process keys
       generate    Generate a list of keys